xtrm0/csd-blog/website/content/2023/fifo-lru.md

 <img src="multi_LRU_Clock-2_3.svg" alt="large cache" style="width:40%">
 </div>
 <div style="width: 88%; margin: 0 auto;">
 Comparison of 2-bit CLOCK and LRU on 10 datasets with 5307 traces.
 Left: small cache, right: large cache.
 A longer bar means the algorithm is more efficient (having lower miss ratios on more traces).
-Note that we do not consider the overhead of LRU metadata in all the evaluations.
+Note that we do not consider the overhead of LRU metadata in these evaluations.
 </div>

 The figure above shows that FIFO-Reinsertion and 2-bit CLOCK are better than LRU on most traces.